Searching for an ultimate guide to mobile game marketing?

 Find out how to create the perfect app promo video here.

-Images are another visual app store element, along with game icons and app promo video.
+Images are another visual app store element, along with game icons and an app promo video.
 Their purpose is to illustrate the main game features.
 Make sure they’re nicely designed, follow your brand identity, and showcase the best aspects of your game.

 There’s also a lot you can do with content marketing.
 This includes posting on social media channels, getting featured in articles, and maintaining a website for the game.

 Here are some tips for each one.

 Even though most users search for mobile games on app stores, some discover games through websites.
 That’s why it’s worth having one.

 Furthermore, a website is a great place for displaying different information about the game that’s perhaps not available on the app store pages.

 For example, many publishers post updates, behind-the-scenes footage of how the game was made, and even talks with developers on their website.
 That type of content not only attracts new players but engages existing players as well and creates a community around a game.

 And, of course, you should also have the basic info on your website like a game trailer, explanations of different features, and App Store and Google Play links.

 Another way to get the word out about your game is by posting on social media channels like Facebook, Twitter, Instagram, and TikTok.
 Additionally, this can help you build a community.